Focaccia with salami

 • Top with tomato passata and bake on the lower rack of a preheated oven at 392°F for 15 minutes.

-• When the time is up, remove from the oven and top with torn pieces of mozzarella and the salami, then
+• When the time is up, remove from the oven and top with torn mozzarella and slices of salami, then

 • Return to the oven at 392°F for another 15 minutes.